-Ai-Media’s live captioning service provides access to the spoken word and can help support people with dyslexia thanks to captions being available in the OpenDyslexic font.
+Ai-Media’s live captioning service provides access to the spoken word and can help support people with dyslexia thanks to caption being available in the OpenDyslexic font.

 The OpenDyslexic font was specifically designed to help mitigate the effects of dyslexia – by adding weighting to the base of letters and increasing letter spacing, text becomes easier to read.
 Readers are able to more quickly identify and order words since the font helps prevent letters such as ‘p’ and ‘d’ being rotated in their heads.
 The weighted bottom can also help readers avoid losing the line they’re reading, and the unique letter shapes help prevent confusion.